kaiwan/seals/README.md

 Simple Embedded ARM Linux System project:

 The SEALs project consists of scripts that will enable one to build a simple yet complete skeletal ARM/Linux system, emulated using the powerful QEMU emulator.
-The SEAL scripts automate:
+The SEALS scripts automate:
+- using a simple config file to precisely customize your environment
 - using a cross-compiler
 - ARM / Linux kernel config and build
 - creating a skeletal root filesystem from scratch